Tencent-RTC/TUIRoomKit/Web/vue2/README.EN.md

 _English | [简体中文](README.md)_

 This document describes how to quickly run the TUIRoom demo project to try out group audio/video interaction.
+For more information on the TUIRoomKit component connection process, **[Integrating TUIRoomKit (Web)](https://trtc.io/document/54845)**.

 ## Directory structure

 ```